-Whether this be a romantic or a friendship relationship, listen to your ‘gut feeling’!
+The enforced down-time most of us have experienced over the past year or two has provided an opportunity to review our lives and relationships.
+Whether it's a romantic or a friendship relationship, listen to your ‘gut feeling’!
 Unhealthy or toxic relationships can weaken your immune health.
 Start by reflecting on the company that you keep in your life.
 Ask yourself: do they bring the best out of me?
 Do they add value to my life?
 Is it one sided or are both parties invested?
 It is really important to surround yourself with positive, like-minded people who genuinely want the best for you.
 A study showed that reciprocating positive emotions was associated with people suffering fewer colds and/or infections14.

-We all know about vitamin C and its slime-fighting abilities, but there are other supplements you might want to consider to help support your immune system.
+We all know about vitamin C and its immune-boosting abilities, but there are other supplements you might want to consider to help support your immune system.

 Vitamins A, B6 and B12 have also been shown to help maintain normal immune health, too, as well as iron.

-Our ‘For daily immunity’ contains probiotics and vitamin C to keep your immune system in tip-top shape.
+Our Immune Support contains probiotics and vitamin C to keep your immune system in tip-top shape.

 Wishing you the best of health!